UNIVERSITY OF WISCONSIN River Falls

-Please see the detailed information about meningococcal disease and hepatitis B and the availability and effectiveness of vaccines against these diseases below, as well as information about the local availability and cost of these vaccinations.
+State statute relating to meningococcal disease and hepatitis B: Wisconsin colleges and universities are required to provide all enrolled students each year detailed information about meningococcal disease and hepatitis B and the availability and effectiveness of vaccines against these diseases.
+Please see the detailed information about meningococcal disease and hepatitis B and the availability and effectiveness of vaccines against these diseases in the information and links below, as well as information about the local availability and cost of these vaccinations.
 You must submit dates of vaccination against meningococcal disease and hepatitis B as part of the housing contract process.
 Once you’ve provided these dates, you should record these dates and the dates of all vaccinations and carry these records with you.
 If you need the dates of any vaccinations that you have received, you will need to contact the agency that administered the vaccine(s).
 If you receive either vaccine after the housing contract process, it is not necessary to submit the dates, but you should keep the dates for your own records.
 THE LAW DOES NOT REQUIRE THAT YOU RECEIVE THESE VACCINATIONS.

-All of the following vaccines are available at the River Falls Medical Clinic (715/425-6701), but only tetanus, MMR, and influenza are covered by Student Health Service at the River Falls Medical Clinic, so students will be responsible for the full cost of vaccines received that are not covered by Student Health Services.
+All of the following vaccines are available at the Vibrant Health Family Clinic in River Falls (715/425-6701), but only tetanus, MMR, and influenza are covered by Student Health Service at the Vibrant Health Family Clinic in River Falls, so students will be responsible for the full cost of vaccines received that are not covered by Student Health Services.
 Pierce County Public Health offers most pertinent vaccines free or at reduced cost (715/273-6755).
 Call for appointments for vaccines.

-Pierce County Public Health Department offers the below vaccinations free or at a reduced cost to the community at regularly scheduled clinics (generally the first Monday of each month) at the Pierce County Public Health River Falls Office (same location as Pierce County Reproductive Health Services) at 174 Riverwalk.
-To receive immunizations at these monthly River Falls clinics, persons must call the main Pierce County Public Health Department office in Ellsworth in advance to set up an appointment to receive the requested vaccines (715-273-6755).
+Pierce County Public Health Department offers the below vaccinations free or at a reduced cost to the community at regularly scheduled clinics at the Pierce County Public Health River Falls Office (same location as Pierce County Reproductive Health Services) at 1234 South Wasson Lane, Suite A. To receive immunizations at these monthly River Falls clinics, persons must call the main Pierce County Public Health Department office in Ellsworth in advance to set up an appointment to receive the requested vaccines (715-273-6755).

-River Falls Medical Clinic (715-425-6701) at any time by calling for an appointment.
+Vibrant Health Family Clinicsin River Falls (715-425-6701) at any time by calling for an appointment.
 Since the vaccines are not covered or subsidized by Student Health Services (except MMR,Tetanus, and influenza [flu shots and flu mist]), check with your health insurance provider regarding coverage; otherwise you will be responsible for the full cost of the vaccine.

 The American College Health Association (ACHA) recommends receiving this vaccine if students are living in the residence halls and for those who wish to reduce their risk for the disease.
-Initial or booster dose of conjugate vaccine on or after age 16.
+The initial or booster dose of the conjugate vaccine should be given on or after age 16.

 For more information on meningococcal disease and vaccination, check out the Center for Disease Control (CDC) web page.
-Meningitis vaccinations may be available for some students at a reduced price through the Pierce County Public Health Department.
+Meningitis Quadrivalent vaccinations may be available through Pierce County Public Health Department at no cost for some students if no insurance coverage and depending on age.
 Please call ahead at 715-273-6755 to make arrangements.
-The vaccine is available at the River Falls Medical Clinic, no discounts are available there but, they will bill most insurances.
+The vaccines may also be available at the Vibrant Health Family Clinics in River Falls (call for information on availability); however this is not covered by Student Health Services, but they will bill most insurances.
 Please call 715-425-6701 to schedule an appointment for vaccination.
-Top of Page ^

 Hepatitis B is a serious and contagious viral infection that attacks the liver and may lead to acute disease, chronic liver disease, cirrhosis, or liver cancer.
 It is a major health problem in the United States infecting more than 1 million people.